arpitg1304/CS-525-Deep-Learning/README.md

 **hw5_agupta5_vvellampalli.py : First Deep Neural Network (1 hidden layer) developed for MNIST dataset, programatically tuning hyperparameters**

+**RNN : Recurrent Neural Network to solve n-back problem.
+Implementation done in python from scratch only using numpy, not external dataset required **

 Data sets for HW 4 and HW 5 can be downloaded from the following links: